Tennis Racquet Grip Size

 If you don’t have a ruler handy, Wilson has a printable grip-sizer that you can pull-up or print out.
 Click on the link: https://www.doittennis.com/downloads/gripsize_9861.pdf (Adobe Acrobat Reader is required to view and print out.)

 Generally, if you're between eighths when you measure, you'll be better off going with the larger grip.
 A grip 1/16" too large will be comfortable, while a slightly small one might not be.
-However, a slightly smaller grip can be easily fattened up with an over grip, whereas a too-large grip would have to be shaved down – something not so easy to do.
-Over grips can't fatten a grip effectively more than 1/8", though, because each layer of over grip adds to the rounding-off of the bevel edges on your handle.
+However, a slightly smaller grip can be easily made bigger with the use of an overgrip, whereas a too large grip size would have to be shaved down – something not so easy to do.
+Overgrips can't make a grip size bigger effectively for more than 1/8", though, because each layer of overgrip adds to the rounding-off of the bevel edges on your handle.

-Grip sizes between 4-1/8" and 4-5/8" are easy to find in adult racquets.
+Grip sizes between 4-1/8" and 4-1/2 are usually easy to find in adult racquets.
 Larger and smaller grips are made for some racquets, but not all.
-Players with unusually small or large hands often have their racquet handles custom-sized, which costs between $5 and $15.
+Players with unusually small or large hands often have their racquet handles custom-sized in specialized shops.

 Juniors will usually measure less than 4".
 For junior racquets, exact size matching can be difficult.
 Most junior racquets are quite inexpensive, and the manufacturers don't find it economical to produce a wide range of grip sizes.
 Junior rackets 26-inches in length will have a 4-inch grip size.
 Junior rackets shorter than 26-inches will have a 3-7/8 grip size.